 Which Area Gives the Best Value Right Now?

 Santa Margarita (El Zabal) is consistently the best balance of price and livability.
-It is a proper residential neighbourhood with supermarkets, cafes, a health centre nearby, and reasonable road connections both into La Linea centre and toward the border.
-Rents sit roughly 10-15% below Campamento for equivalent size.
+It is a proper residential neighbourhood with supermarkets, cafes, health services nearby, and reasonable road connections into the town centre and toward the border.
+Rents sit roughly 10-15% below the highest-priced areas for equivalent size.

-La Atunara is interesting if you want sea views or beach access without the full premium of a tourist area.
-Prices are reasonable, the neighbourhood has character, and the fishing port area gives it a genuinely local feel that the newer residential areas lack.
+La Atunara and Periáñez are worth looking at if you want sea views or beach access without the premium of a resort area.
+The fishing quarter gives La Atunara a genuinely local feel that the newer residential areas lack, and older housing stock keeps rents competitive.

 What Affects the Price of a Specific Flat?